ridersw/Complete-Machine-Learning/README.md

 Files-

-Tensorflow Introduction (with Sample Code):
+Tensorflow Introduction (with Sample Code):<br>
-  How to import tensorflow in Google Colab
+  How to import tensorflow in Google Colab<br>
-  What are tensors and how to create tensor
+  What are tensors and how to create tensor<br>
-  What is rank/ Degree of Tensor
+  What is rank/ Degree of Tensor<br>
-  What is Shape of Tensor
+  What is Shape of Tensor<br>